tintinker/Black-Owned-Reviews/README.md

                         a city if it is already present in the cache
   --cache-file CACHE_FILE
                         Required if cache cities or cache places is true
-  --headless            Run selenium headless or not
+  --headless            Run selenium headless (unsure if it works headless yet)
   --max-places MAX_PLACES
                         Maximum number of restaurants to process per city
   --log-level {INFO,DEBUG}